-English has many words and phrases that describe the state of being wet, among which "wet like a drowned rat" in Vietnamese is described as "look like a drowned rat".
+English has many words and phrases to describe a wet state, among which "soaked to the bone" in Vietnamese is described as "looks like a drowned rat".

 In English, the simplest word to describe the state of being wet is " wet ": Be careful - the roads are wet after the rain.

-" Damp " is used to describe an object or place that is slightly damp, but unpleasantly so: Mom, do we have any dry towels?
+" Damp " is used to describe something or a place that is slightly damp, but uncomfortable: Mom, do we have any dry towels?
 Mine is still damp.

-If someone is soaking wet (both clothes and hair), there are three ways: " wet to the skin ", " soaked to the skin " or " drenched to the skin ".
+If someone is soaking wet (both clothes and hair), there are three ways to express it: " wet to the skin ," " soaked to the skin, " or " drenched to the skin ."
 For example: I didn't bring a raincoat with me this morning.
 When I arrived home, I was drenched to the skin.

-" Soggy " is used to describe something that is very soft and soggy, causing an uncomfortable feeling: I didn't think the rain would be that heavy.
+" Soggy " is used to describe something that is very soft and soaking wet, causing discomfort: I didn't think the rain would be that heavy.
 Now my boots are soggy.

 Choose the appropriate answer to complete the following sentences: